dlivsey/LinkrealTimeloads/README.md

 available for field observations unless TSS and discharge were measured continuously.

+The below plot is embedded to reduce package installation run-time.
+Users are encouraged to run the example in LinkRealTimeLoads::Example() to explore package functionality.
+Example() will write package directories and outputs to a user-specified path and write a html report with interactive plots.

 <figure>
 <img src="man/figures/README-example-1.png"
 alt="Suspended-sediment load estimated from estimates of TSS and discharge estimated from ADCP measurments collected at 10-minute intervals" />